-Paris promised, Glasgow must deliver on zero-emission economy
+Paris Promised, Glasgow Must Deliver On Zero-Emission Economy

-New Delhi, Oct 31 (IANS) The coming two weeks at Glasgow are pivotal for world leaders and are hard at work on climate priorities -- to keep global heating to 1.5 degrees Celsius, as required by the 2015 Paris Agreement and is the 'real science'.
+New Delhi: The coming two weeks at Glasgow are pivotal for world leaders and are hard at work on climate priorities -- to keep global heating to 1.5 degrees Celsius, as required by the 2015 Paris Agreement and is the 'real science'.

 The scary facts about the climate change is that it could drive 100 million more people into poverty by 2030 and air pollution kills seven million people every year.